spring-attic/gs-gradle/SIDEBAR.md

-### Related Resources
+## Related Resources

 Building applications with Gradle is just one facet of application development.
-You may want to continue your study of building applications with the following
+You can continue to learn about building applications with the following resources.

 ### Getting Started Guides

-* [Building Java Applications with Maven][gs-maven]
+* [Building Java Projects with Maven][gs-maven]
-* [Building Android Applications with Maven][gs-maven-android]
+* [Building Android Projects with Maven][gs-maven-android]
-* [Building Android Applications with Gradle][gs-gradle-android]
+* [Building Android Projects with Gradle][gs-gradle-android]

 [gs-maven]: /guides/gs/maven/content
 [gs-maven-android]: /guides/gs/maven-android/content